linuxcubie/tef6657/README.md

 put them inside [kernel source]/drivers/media/radio/tef665x/

-modify [kernel source]/drivers/media/radio/Kconfig and Makefile so the kbuild system and recognize the module.
+modify [kernel source]/drivers/media/radio/Kconfig and Makefile so the kbuild system can recognize the module.

 the interface with user space is sysfs.